TJX Companies (NYSE:TJX) Issues Q2 2025 Earnings Guidance

-TJX Companies (NYSE:TJX – Get Free Report) last announced its earnings results on Wednesday, May 22nd.
-The apparel and home fashions retailer reported $0.93 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.87 by $0.06.
-The business had revenue of $12.48 billion for the quarter, compared to analyst estimates of $12.48 billion.
-TJX Companies had a net margin of 8.25% and a return on equity of 64.18%.
-The company’s revenue for the quarter was up 5.9% compared to the same quarter last year.
-During the same period last year, the firm posted $0.76 earnings per share.
-As a group, equities analysts predict that TJX Companies will post 4.1 EPS for the current year.
+TJX Companies (NYSE:TJX – Get Free Report) last released its quarterly earnings data on Wednesday, May 22nd.
+The apparel and home fashions retailer reported $0.93 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.87 by $0.06.
+TJX Companies had a return on equity of 64.18% and a net margin of 8.25%.
+The business had revenue of $12.48 billion during the quarter, compared to analysts’ expectations of $12.48 billion.
+During the same period in the prior year, the firm posted $0.76 EPS.
+The business’s quarterly revenue was up 5.9% compared to the same quarter last year.
+As a group, sell-side analysts expect that TJX Companies will post 4.1 earnings per share for the current fiscal year.

 TJX Companies Increases Dividend

-TJX Companies declared that its board has authorized a share repurchase plan on Wednesday, February 28th that permits the company to repurchase $2.50 billion in outstanding shares.
-This repurchase authorization permits the apparel and home fashions retailer to repurchase up to 2.2% of its stock through open market purchases.
-Stock repurchase plans are generally an indication that the company’s board of directors believes its stock is undervalued.
+TJX Companies declared that its board has approved a share buyback plan on Wednesday, February 28th that authorizes the company to repurchase $2.50 billion in outstanding shares.
+This repurchase authorization authorizes the apparel and home fashions retailer to purchase up to 2.2% of its shares through open market purchases.
+Shares repurchase plans are generally a sign that the company’s board of directors believes its stock is undervalued.

-In related news, CEO Ernie Herrman sold 20,000 shares of TJX Companies stock in a transaction dated Thursday, March 21st.
+In related news, EVP Louise Greenlees sold 2,694 shares of the company’s stock in a transaction on Friday, March 1st.
+The stock was sold at an average price of $98.83, for a total transaction of $266,248.02.
+Following the transaction, the executive vice president now owns 50,273 shares of the company’s stock, valued at $4,968,480.59.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In other TJX Companies news, EVP Louise Greenlees sold 2,694 shares of the firm’s stock in a transaction on Friday, March 1st.
+The stock was sold at an average price of $98.83, for a total value of $266,248.02.
+Following the completion of the sale, the executive vice president now owns 50,273 shares of the company’s stock, valued at $4,968,480.59.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, CEO Ernie Herrman sold 20,000 shares of the company’s stock in a transaction on Thursday, March 21st.
 The stock was sold at an average price of $98.98, for a total transaction of $1,979,600.00.
-Following the completion of the sale, the chief executive officer now owns 515,801 shares in the company, valued at approximately $51,053,982.98.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-In other TJX Companies news, CEO Ernie Herrman sold 20,000 shares of TJX Companies stock in a transaction dated Thursday, March 21st.
-The stock was sold at an average price of $98.98, for a total value of $1,979,600.00.
-Following the completion of the sale, the chief executive officer now owns 515,801 shares in the company, valued at approximately $51,053,982.98.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, EVP Louise Greenlees sold 2,694 shares of TJX Companies stock in a transaction dated Friday, March 1st.
-The shares were sold at an average price of $98.83, for a total value of $266,248.02.
-Following the completion of the sale, the executive vice president now owns 50,273 shares of the company’s stock, valued at approximately $4,968,480.59.
+Following the transaction, the chief executive officer now directly owns 515,801 shares in the company, valued at $51,053,982.98.
 The disclosure for this sale can be found here.
-0.13% of the stock is currently owned by company insiders.
+0.13% of the stock is owned by insiders.

 TJX Companies Company Profile